 - I live on campus in a residence hall.
 Why do I have to carry a meal plan?

-*Exception: Students living in Lawrenson Hall can choose any meal plan or drop it completely
+NOTE: Upperclassmen living in Lawrenson Hall or the Arlington Park Apartments can choose to carry any meal plan or drop it completely.

 - I'm either eligible to reduce my meal plan or live off campus... which meal plan should